 Frequently Asked Questions

-We are really pleased that the case made to government for this important line has been so compelling that it has been given the green light to proceed.
 Returning regular, daily services to this line has been a long-held ambition of GWR, Network Rail, Devon County Council and the Devon & Cornwall Rail Partnership for a number of years and this is great news for customers and for the local economy.

 The reopening of the line has been long-campaigned for by local communities, stakeholders and the rail industry.

 The Dartmoor Line will help extend the reach and social and economic benefits of the railway, further supporting the communities it serves.
 Exeter is an employment hub for people in the Okehampton area and although it is linked to Exeter by the A30, traffic levels on routes into the city can be extremely congested at peak-times.
-With trains taking just 40 minutes to travel from Okehampton into the heart of Exeter, the reopening of the railway will encourage commuters to leave their car at home, reducing congestion and promoting more sustainable journeys.
+With trains taking just 40 minutes (approximate journey time) to travel from Okehampton into the heart of Exeter, the reopening of the railway will encourage commuters to leave their car at home, reducing congestion and promoting more sustainable journeys.

 The reopening of the line will not just benefit Okehampton.
 Towns such as Bude, Hatherleigh, Holsworthy and Launceston will be brought much closer to the rail network, unlocking these areas to train travel and paving the way for greener journeys to and from the region.